OctopusDeploy/OctoProduct/chapter1/chapter1.md

 ## Repeatable deployments

 One of the primary reasons to progress a deployment through environments is to gain an increasing confidence that you are providing the end user with a working solution.
-This confidence can be built through testing (both manual and automated), manual sign off, using your own software internally (drinking your own champagne), early releases to test end users, or any number of other processes that allow issues to be identified before they impact the final consumers of your deployments.
+This confidence can be built through testing (both manual and automated), manual sign off, using your own software internally (drinking your own champagne), early releases to test users, or any number of other processes that allow issues to be identified before they impact the final consumers of your deployments.

-However you only gain this confidence if the thing you are deploying to production is as close as possible to thing you have been verifying in non-production.
+However, you only gain this confidence if the thing you are deploying to production is as close as possible to thing you have been verifying in non-production.

 By embracing repeatable deployments, you can be sure that what your end users use in production is what you have been testing, verifying and gaining confidence in through your non-production environments.

-In this chapter we will learn how to model repeatable deployments in a Kubernetes cluster and then orchestrate the deployments using Octopus.
+In this chapter we will learn how to model environments in a Kubernetes cluster and then orchestrate repeatable deployments using Octopus.

 ## General deployment concepts

-To understand repeatable deployments, we need to understand what a deployment is, and at what point in a typical build and deployment pipeline the deployments take place.
+To understand repeatable deployments, we need to understand what a deployment is, and at what point in a typical build and deployment pipeline deployments take place.

 ### Continuous Integration, Continuous Delivery and Continuous Deployment

 Before we dive into the details of how to implement repeatable deployments, we'll look at how this pillar fits into a CI/CD pipeline.

-The terms Continuous Integration and Continuous Delivery/Deployments, or CI/CD, are frequently used to describe the progression from source code to publicly accessible application.
+The terms Continuous Integration and Continuous Delivery or Deployment, or CI/CD, are frequently used to describe the progression from source code to publicly accessible application.

 For the purpose of this book, we consider Continuous Integration (CI) to be the process of compiling, testing, packaging, and publishing an application as source code is updated.
 Specifically, in the case of Kubernetes deployments, CI is the process of packaging code as a Docker image and pushing it to a Docker registry, typically by a CI server.

 Continuous Delivery and Continuous Deployment (both abbreviated to CD) have subtly different meanings.
 We treat both terms as an automated series of steps that deliver an application to its destination.
 The distinction is whether those automated steps deliver the application directly to the end consumer with no manual human intervention or decision making.

-Continuous deployments have no manual human intervention.
+Continuous deployments have no human intervention.
 You have achieved continuous deployments when a commit to your source code is compiled, tested and packaged by your CI server, and then deployed, tested and exposed to end users.
 The success or failure of each stage of this process is automatic, resulting in a commit-to-consumer workflow.

 Continuous delivery involves a human making the decision to progress a deployment to the final consumers.
 This progression is typically represented as a promotion through a series of environments.
 A canonical example of environmental progression is to deploy applications to the non-production development and test environments, and finally the production environment.